Language is an ability that lays the foundation for learning, communication, our relationships with others and the world around us.

 SLPs work with varied populations: patients with acquired disorders, such as those that result from stroke and brain injury; tracheotomy patients; individuals with dementia and cognitive deterioration; those with organic disease processes such as cerebral palsy, multiple sclerosis, and ALS.
-They treat individuals with developmental disorders and syndromes such as cleft palate, mental retardation, Fragile X, Cri du Chat and others.
+They treat individuals with developmental disorders and organic impairment.
 In cases where a client is unable to use voice for communication, an SLP will work on developing or identifying an appropriate alternative augmentative means of communication (AAC) such as sign language or electronic communication devices.

 SLPs work in countless different settings: hospitals, private practices, outpatient rehabilitation centers, public and private schools, universities, nursing homes, centers for people with disabilities, state sponsored programs and other facilities.

 Employment opportunities in the field are expected to increase in the coming years because of the expanding elderly population whose members frequently experience medical conditions that result in speech, language, and swallowing disorders.

 A Master’s degree and state license are the minimum credentials for most speech-language pathology positions.